Dayda1us/DeployMe/README.md

 <!-- Project Name and Description-->
-# Auto Deployment (AutoDeploy) Script
+# Windows Auto Deployment (AutoDeploy) Script
 <!-- Brief Description -->
-An automated script that is used to update Windows PCs and deploy WIndows Refurbish Product Keys.
+An automated script that deploys Windows PCs written in PowerShell.

 <!-- About this Project -->
 ## About this Project
-The script was developed for my workplace that primarily deals with IT Asset Disposal (ITAD).
-The purpose of this script is to automate the deployment of refurbished PCs by updating to the latest patches from Microsoft and retrieve a new Microsoft Windows product key as the company is an Authorized Microsoft Refurbisher (MAR).
+This script was developed for the purpose of automating deployments for refurbished PCs by updating the PC to the latest patches and retrieving drivers from Microsoft Update.
+The script has the ability to add a Windows product key for refurbished PCs by launching an application called Key Deploy.

-The company that I work for deploys around 30 to 50 refurbished computers a day.
-Prior to the creation of this script, all deployments were done manually by having the technician interact with each computers.
-With this script, this significantly reduces the workload.
+Prior to the creation of this script, PC deployments were done manually by having an ITAD technician interact with each computer.
+With the creation of this script, this reduces the workload of interacting with the PCs which allows the ITAD technicians to perform other duties while the deployed PCs are automated.

 <!-- Features -->
 ## Features
-- Uses PSWindowsUpdate to automatically grabs software updates and stable drivers from Microsoft.
+- Uses PSWindowsUpdate which allows the script to retrieve Windows updates and drivers from PowerShell.
-- Has the ability to automatically sync the timezone when a deployed PC has an out-of-sync clock.
+- The script has the ability to automatically sync the date and time when the computer's current time/date is out of sync.
+- The script can deploy Windows product keys on refurbished PCs which runs an application called Key Deploy.
 <!-- How the script works -->
 ## How does the script work?

-When you first start the script on a reference image, it displays the
+Launching the script will perform a prerequisite check which is checking for Internet connectivity.